kevintpeng/Learn-Something-Every-Day/UWaterloo/MATH239: Introduction to Combinatorics.md

   - also S = So u S1 u S2 u ... u Sk

 #### Generating Series
+Helps us with a very general enumeration problem

 Let S be a set of objects, N = {0,1,2...}
 - a **weight function** of S is a function w:S -> N which assigns to each σ in S a non-negative integer w(σ) called the weight of σ
 - Example: S = binary strings of length 4.
 For σ in S, weight of σ, w(σ), is the number of 1s in σ